2008 Dodge Durango Reviews

 Dodge promotes the Durango's "broad-shouldered presence," starting with a familiar crosshair grille.
 The SUV features short front and rear overhangs, a dramatically sloped windshield and what Dodge calls "powerful" wheel arches.
-Silver tubular side steps go on the Adventurer model.
-Durangos have standard 17-inch aluminum wheels, but 18-inch and new 20-inch wheels are also available.
-The exterior mirrors are larger for 2007.
+Body-colored running boards are optional.
+Durangos have standard 17-inch aluminum wheels, but 18- and 20-inch wheels are also available.

 Cargo volume behind the third row is 19 cubic feet; that space grows to 102.4 cubic feet when both rear seats are folded down.
 Second-row occupants get reclining seats, and an optional DVD entertainment system is available.
 Reversible slush mats are included in the Adventurer model, which has a rubberized, washable cargo liner.
 A navigation system is available.